Table of Contents

 Tips to Avoid Future Policy Lapses

-Avoiding future lapses in your life insurance policy is essential for ensuring continuous coverage for your loved ones.
+Keeping your life insurance policy active helps coverage stay in place when it is needed.
 Here are some practical tips to help you keep your policy active:

-2. Set Payment Reminders: Use digital tools like calendar alerts or reminder apps to help ensure you stay on top of premium due dates.
-This can be especially helpful if you prefer not to use automatic payments.
+• Set Payment Reminders: Calendar alerts or reminder apps can help you track premium due dates if you prefer manual payments.

-These suggestions are general in nature and may not address all circumstances affecting policyholder payments.
+These tips are general in nature and may not address every situation that affects policyholder payments.

 The Bottom Line